JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-03-nutanix-cloud-platform-overview.md

 - Flexible virtual networking for visualization, automation, and security.
 - Cloud automation and life cycle management.

-Nutanix provides services and can be broken down into three main components: an HCI-based distributed storage fabric, management and operational intelligence from Prism, and AHV virtualization.
+Nutanix provides services and can be broken down into three main components:
+- A HCI-based distributed storage fabric. <!--JK: @david-brett moved this to a list - if no good, can move it back-->
+- Management and operational intelligence from Prism. <!--JK: @david-brett moved this to a list - if no good, can move it back-->
+- AHV virtualization. <!--JK: @david-brett moved this to a list - if no good, can move it back-->

 Nutanix Prism furnishes one-click infrastructure management for virtual environments running on AOS.
-AOS is hypervisor agnostic, supporting two third-party hypervisors (VMware ESXi and Microsoft Hyper-V) in addition to the native Nutanix hypervisor, AHV.
+AOS is hypervisor agnostic, supporting two third-party hypervisors (VMware ESXi and Microsoft Hyper-V) in addition to the native Nutanix hypervisor, AHV. <!--JK: @david-brett not sure on the wording here with "furnishes" - can see it may have come from here https://thoughtdata.com/2022/10/08/unified-observability-in-nutanix-ahv-environments-and-nutanix-hyper-converged-infrastructurehci/-->

 ![Nutanix Cloud Platform](../images/bp-2125-securing-citrix-virtual-apps-and-desktops-with-nutanix-flow_image01.png "Nutanix Cloud Platform")